 Consult your IC's DEC or Ethics Coordinator for assistance in identifying companies in the biotechnology, biostatistics, pharmaceutical, medical device, and related industries and any other organizations that are substantially affected.
 (5 CFR 5501.109(b)(8)).
 A list of Substantially Affected Organizations is available on the NIH Ethics Program web site.
 It is updated approximately monthly.
 In addition, a list of health care sector mutual funds is also available.
 Neither list is intended to be totally inclusive.
 Absence of a company from the list does not automatically indicate that it is not an SAO or a health sector fund.

-Who is Subject to the Prohibition: The prohibition applies to senior NIH employees, defined as follows, including their spouses and minor children:
+Additional Prohibition on SAO Ownership: The prohibition applies to senior NIH employees, defined as follows, including their spouses and minor children:

 Senior NIH employees may hold up to $15,000 (or the de minimis value in 5 CFR 2640 for other types of financial interests, which ever is greater) in stock (or other financial interest, e.g., sector funds) in an SAO if: